Last updated Nov. 25th, 2013

 5. As representatives of the blog Moderators must conduct themselves at a high level of professionalism; Obviously do not engage in conversations outside ToS and do not feel like you have to explain the decision to moderate to other members

-6. We have found it is much better to over react and ban someone and simply lift it later than to hope someone will stop their offending behavior on their own accord.
+6. We have found it is much better to over react and ban someone and simply lift it later if warranted than to hope someone will stop their offending behavior on their own accord.
 The process of moderating a member typically goes like this:

 a.
 Member makes one or multiple comments outside the ToS